 I’ve haven’t participated in the advent of code before.
-But always was curious.
+But always been curious.

 What is advent of code?